NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/examples/ble_A_Hello_World_Program/Readme.md

 The Hello_World_Program is uses BLE to send a string "Hello World, works" from the Arduino board to the peer Bluetooth low energy device.
 The peer can be the nRF UART app running on iOS or Android or PC (See the Master Emulator -> Examples -> nRFUART, this is installed as part of the Master control panel Windows tool)

 The Arduino IDE or equivalent and Arduino board are working.
-You can use the "Getting Started" pages on arduino.cc to get help and to troubleshoot.
+You can use the "Getting Started" pages on http://arduino.cc to get help and to troubleshoot.
 Once you have confirmed that the Aduino board and IDE are working.

 * Connect the nRF8001 to the Arduino (using either a shield or with direct wiring)